lsst-dm/dmtn-020/index.rst

       For the purposes of this document, that corresponds to the impact of unplanned or unpredictable events upon the cost or schedule of the Project.
-The Project maintains a register of risks, which includes probability estimates and possible mitigations.
+The Project maintains a register of risks, which includes probability estimates and possible mitigation.

    PMCS
       Project Management Control System.
 The PMCS is not a single piece of